Updated Feb 19, 2026

 Lost Context in Multi-Turn Conversations

-Many no-code NLP platforms struggle with maintaining context in multi-turn conversations.
+Many NLP platforms struggle with maintaining context in multi-turn conversations.
 Often, these tools treat each user message as a standalone input, ignoring prior exchanges.
-This "stateless" approach means chatbots frequently lose track of the conversation, forcing users to repeat themselves - a frustrating experience for anyone.
+This "stateless" approach means chatbots frequently lose track of the conversation, forcing users to repeat themselves—a frustrating experience for anyone.

 Context limitations are further complicated by the finite memory of Large Language Models.
 If too much conversation history is included, the bot may "forget" earlier parts of the chat due to context window constraints.